 Spring of 2016 came.
 I contacted our real estate agent, Darrel.
 We had known Darrel for over 15 years.
 He was not just our agent.
-He was our friend, confidant and husbands occasional golf partner.
+He was our friend, confidant, and husbands occasional golf partner.

 We told Darrel what we were looking for and he set out on a mission to start looking for a cottage for us.

 On Easter Sunday, with husband and Coco in the car, we headed to the lake, to look at cottages.
-We where heading to Lake Erie where an old friend had a cottage many years ago and my children had played on the beach.
+We were heading to Lake Erie where an old friend had a cottage many years ago and my children had played on the beach.

 What was supposed to be a quick walk through so husband could see the area and see if he liked it there, turned into many hours.
 The cottagers were there opening their cottages.
 As we walked the area, we were invited into their cottages, Coco too, to come and see their summer homes.
 We ended up spending hours there that day.
 It was decided.
 This was going to be where we were going to buy.

 A trip there with Darrel having keys in hand, we looked at four cottages.
 The first one was on the lake and ready to go.
-It was turn key, but a little small.
+It was turnkey, but a little small.
 The next one needed some work and was not what I was looking for.
 The neighbor’s property was messy and I hate mess.
 The third one was a little more money, on the main road and needed some work.
 And the fourth one… You have got to be kidding, hopeless would have been kind words.

 That cottage needed to be gutted.
 It hadn’t been touched since the 1970’s.
 It had paneling and orange shag carpeting.
 The walls were to short.
-The bedrooms so small you could only get a bed in them and what I called the walk in closet had three walls about two foot by two foot, no door and four hangers in it.
+The bedrooms so small you could only get a bed in them and what I called the walk-in closet had three walls about two foot by two foot, no door and four hangers in it.
 That was a definite NO.

 Then it happened.
-Darrell, our friend and real estate agent jokingly said “I think you should buy this one.
+Darrell, our friend, and real estate agent jokingly said “I think you should buy this one.
 With what you two know how to do, you could make this really special”.
 We laughed and said No. We left there with no decision made.

 Later that week we showed pictures of the cottages online, to our children and my in-laws.
 They loved the one on the water and we had decided that was going to be the one.
 It was a little small, but we would make it work.
 We also showed them the others, including the one without hope, and they laughed too.

 The next week we went back up to look one more time before putting an offer in, on the one by the lake.
 And we went back to look at the one with no hope.
-While up there Darrel said “I still think you should consider this one”.
+While up there Darrel said, “I still think you should consider this one”.

 My past employment, I was a landscape designer, before I was a nurse and a writer.
 My husband is a contractor.
 There we were about to put an offer on the one by the water and ended up making an offer on the one without hope.

-Somehow after everything we had been through, we decided that the one without hope was the one that we seen hope in.
+Somehow after everything we had been through, we decided that the one without hope was the one that we saw hope in.
 We had changed our minds.
 We were going to fix this one up and flip it and buy something nicer for our next project.
 So we made the offer.
 And it was accepted.

 The first weekend that we had the place, nine of us went up to completely gut the cottage.
-We did it in six and half hours and some where along that time, something happened.
+We did it in six and half hours and somewhere along that time, something happened.

 We watched everyone enjoying themselves.
 They were talking and laughing.
 Friends were getting to know other fiends.
 There were conversations, music and a barbeque.
 But mostly there were smiles.